-Which is to say, the three steps in the recipe describe the critical tasks necessary to make the omelet making project a success.
+This is to say, the three steps in the recipe describe the critical tasks necessary to make the omelet-making project a success.

 And the sequence of these steps describes the critical path a new cook must take if he wants to make an omelet.

 This is the Critical Path Method in a nutshell.

 Critical Path Method Definition

 The Critical Path Method is defined in the Project Management Body of Knowledge (PMBOK) as follows:

 “The Critical Path Method is the sequence of scheduled activities that determines the duration of the project.”